How Long Does A Speeding Ticket Stay On Record? (2025)

 How to Remove Points From Your Driving Record

 Fortunately, you may not have to wait for years for the points from a speeding ticket to come off your record, as many states offer “point reduction” programs.
-Usually, these programs require you to take a defensive driving course.
+Usually, these programs require you to take a defensive driving course or attend traffic school.

 Free Car Insurance Case Review